 We offer three options for working with Green Ivy on the college application process:

-Intensive College Counseling Program: Our most popular option, the Intensive College Counseling Program, includes 35 appointments throughout the junior and senior years of high school.
+Comprehensive College Advising Program: Our most popular option, the Comprehensive College Advising Program, includes at least 40 appointments throughout the sophomore, junior and senior years of high school.
+As part of the program, students will participate in our four-day Intensive College Application Bootcamp.
 The program is meant to provide extensive support, strategically assess students' academic strengths and interests, and design an appropriate college list.
 We also keep students on track to meet deadlines, provide weekly checklists and an overall timeline, edit essays as appropriate, offer support with supplemental questions, and offer tips and strategies to maximize productivity and decrease stress.

-Basic College Counseling Program: Students in the Basic College Counseling Program receive an introductory consultation; participate in our four-day college counseling bootcamp; and attend eight individual follow-up appointments to work on personal statements, supplemental applications, counselor and teacher questionnaires, and overall management of the process.
+Basic College Advising Program: Students in the Basic College Advising Program receive an introductory consultation; participate in our four-day Intensive College Application Bootcamp; and use five individual follow-up appointments to work on personal statements, supplemental applications, counselor and teacher questionnaires, and overall management of the process.
+Additional follow-up sessions can be added according to each student's needs.
 This program is best suited for recruited athletes and students who already have a highly focused list of three to six schools.

-College Counseling Bootcamp: In this thorough four-day bootcamp, we provide a structured curriculum to help students step back and reflect on their own personal story.
+Intensive College Application Bootcamp: In this thorough four-day bootcamp, we provide a structured curriculum to help students step back and reflect on their own personal story.
 We spend ample time identifying best approaches for the Common Application, Coalition Application, and UC/CSU Application, as appropriate.
 Students take time to draft an initial personal statement and receive feedback for future drafts.
-The bootcamp, which can be done as a standalone experience, is also included for all students completing the Intensive or Basic College Counseling Programs.
+The bootcamp, which can be done as a standalone experience, is also included for all students completing the Comprehensive or Basic College Advising Programs.